NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```

 * Knit again and look at the result.
 You should see a formatted table.
-* The column names can be improved.
-And we could use a Table legend.
+* The column names can be improved, and we could use a table legend.
 Add the following:

 ```
 knitr::kable(d, caption="Sample info",